Disgusting Domino's People: Videos

-The five Youtube videos, named Disgusting Domino's People, feature two young Domino's employees, Kristy and Michael, in which the latter puts salami near his buttocks, cheese up his nose before he places them on sandwiches he spits on, and Kristy announces, "in about five minutes these will be sent out and somebody will be eating these -- yes, eating these.
+The five YouTube videos, named Disgusting Domino's People, feature two young Domino's employees, Kristy and Michael, in which the latter puts salami near his buttocks, cheese up his nose before he places them on sandwiches he spits on, and Kristy announces, "in about five minutes these will be sent out and somebody will be eating these -- yes, eating these.
 And little do they know that the cheese was in his nose and that there was some lethal gas that ended up on their salami.
 Now that's how we roll at Domino's."
 One video depicts Michael rubbing a sponge on his backside before wiping a pan with it.

 Publicity

-A Youtube channel named Whiteair2 uploaded Kristy and Michael's videos on April 12, 2009, before the Consumerist blog was the first publication to post about them a day later with the following text: "Here are three clips of Christie Kristy and Michael, a couple of not-that-bright idiots getting themselves fired, and quite possible sued, by doing unsanitary things to customers' orders on camera while their manager sits in the back reading the newspaper.
+A YouTube channel named Whiteair2 uploaded Kristy and Michael's videos on April 12, 2009, before the Consumerist blog was the first publication to post about them a day later with the following text: "Here are three clips of Kristy and Michael, a couple of not-that-bright idiots getting themselves fired, and quite possible sued, by doing unsanitary things to customers' orders on camera while their manager sits in the back reading the newspaper.
 "Whiteair2" posted them to YouTube in the last day, and now everyone knows that Michael likes to put cheese and peppers up his nose."
 Within less than 24 hours of upload, the video had 21,000 views, which went up to 760,000 views 24 more hours later before reaching more than a million Wednesday afternoon.

-Domino's spokesperson Tim McIntyre was first informed of the videos via an email from Jeremy Hooper, founder of one of the blogs that spread them Good-AsYou.org.
-The marketing team, around thirty minutes later, contacted Youtube to take the video down, but the site couldn't do it without permission from the uploader.
+Domino's spokesperson Tim McIntyre was first informed of the videos via an email from Jeremy Hooper, founder of one of the blogs that spread them, GoodAsYou.org.
+The marketing team, around thirty minutes later, contacted YouTube to take the video down, but the site couldn't do it without permission from the uploader.
 Only a few hours later, two Consumerist readers, Amy Wilson, a Georgetown University student, and boyfriend Jonathan Drake, noticed a Jack in the Box in an exterior shot of one of the videos, and searched through Domino's chains next to Jack in the Box restaurants via the satellite feature of Google Earth; Paris Miller from Northern Kentucky then traced one of Hammonds' friends to Conover, an area that had a Domino's and Jack in the Box close to each other.
 The readers emailed both the local chain manager and the national corporation.

 Although the video was taken down on April 15 due to a copyright claim by Hammonds, they remained known through third-party re-uploads that garnered more than 2 million views by May 3, 2009.
+On the April 17, 2009 edition of The Guardian's Viral Video Chart, the video landed at number four.